 The consultation document comprises of two options for a revised Rule 370, a table of fees, a scale of ceilings for recoverable costs and an Explanatory Note.

 The Committee shall only consider contributions from stakeholders and other interested parties whose identity can be established and who can be contacted at least via e-mail.
 Contributors who represent organisations are requested to indicate so.
 If not, their contributions shall be considered to have been made in a personal capacity.
-Personal data (such as name and address of the contributor, name and type of the organisation, name of the contact person etc.) shall be kept only for the purpose of the consultation and may be used by the Committee or its experts for activities related to the consultation.
+Personal data (such as name and address of the contributor, name and type of the organisation, name of the contact person etc.) shall be kept only for the purpose of the consultation and may be used by the Committee for activities related to the consultation.
 Personal data shall not be given to third parties and shall be destroyed once the analysis of the consultation is completed.
-The Committee shall publish a summarized report of the contributions received.

 The fee structure for the Unified Patent Court will comprise fixed fees and, for certain actions, an additional value based fee.
 The fee levels proposed are the lowest that will enable eventual sustainability of the Court.

 As well as proposing fee levels, the consultation also addresses a number of points including:

 - support for small and medium sized enterprises (SMEs), not for profit organisations and certain other bodies as set out in the Agreement by providing two possible options

 - the threshold at which a value-based fee will be payable